nillebco/rt-voice-assistant/README.md

 A GPU will improve the performances greatly.
 This code has been tested on a Mac (M4).

+Every time the voice assistant detects a sentence end, it will not process any further audio till when the AI answer will be ready.

 ## For the impatients

 Create a .env file with a structure like this